What are Affirmations?

 Affirmations to me have always been my own personal little coach following me each day and helping me boost my confidence.
-As my life changes and evolved, so do my personal affirmations.
+As my life changes and evolves, so do my personal affirmations.

-As the years went by and as I entered the wonderful world of doulas, I began experimenting with matching some affirmations with sketches and drawings I made or photograph I take.
+As the years went by and as I entered the wonderful world of doulas, I began experimenting with matching some affirmations with sketches and drawings I made or photographs I take.